dddrrreee/cs140e-25win/labs/13-pinned-vm/README.md

       This lab will involve using the equivalance code you have to check that the end-to-end system works correctly.

-   2. Thursday, using full page tables and speeding things up.
+   2. Then: using full page tables and speeding things up.

 Today's lab should give you more of a feel for whats involved and prep your mind for the substantial reading needed.
 I'd set aside